maelfabien/Multimodal-Emotion-Recognition/README.md

 As you might have understood, the aim was to limit overfitting as much as possible in order to obtain a robust model.

+To know more on how we prevented overfitting, check this article : https://maelfabien.github.io/deeplearning/regu/ To know more on the XCeption model, check this article : https://maelfabien.github.io/deeplearning/xception/

 ![image](/Presentation/Images/model_fit.png)

 The XCeption architecture is based on DepthWise Separable convolutions that allow to train much fewer parameters, and therefore reduce training time on Colab's GPUs to less than 90 minutes.